Set permissions to view/edit pages

 Only me | Only me | ✅ |

-Only me | Specific group only | ❌ |
+Only me | Only inside the group | ❌ |

 Only me | Anyone with the link | ✅ |

-Specific group only | Public | ❌ |
+Only inside the group | Public | ❌ |

-Specific group only | Only me | ✅ |
+Only inside the group | Only me | ✅ |

-Specific group only | Specific group only | (Depends on the parent-child relationship of the group) |
+Only inside the group | Only inside the group | (Depends on the parent-child relationship of the group) |

-Specific group only | Anyone with the link | ✅ |
+Only inside the group | Anyone with the link | ✅ |

 , the subordinate pages can only have the same or stronger permissions (a group with a narrower range of members).